satyaaditech/cji-web/_sources/cji_en.md

 The entirety of the mind is sometimes depicted symbolically as a three-headed serpent (15).
 Each of the three heads represents a distinct differentiation of the mind, and all three reflections of Tripurusa possess supernatural energy.

 The supernatural energy of "cipta" is called "Pangaribawa," from "nalar" it is known as "Prabawa," and "Kemayan" is the result of "pangerti."
 Particularly, "Kemayan" possesses magical power.
 These three aspects of the mind never act independently but always simultaneously (together at the same time).
-The physical body as a whole relates to the external world through the five senses: sight, hearing, smell, taste, and speech (language).
+The physical body as a whole relates to the external world through the five senses: sight, hearing, smell, feeling, and uttering (language).

 The term "perasa" refers to the subtle feelings of a person, a sort of invisible organ of touch, with which one can sense and understand the feelings and thoughts of others at a profound level, and through which one can accept or reject something.
 It is said that this "perasa" is located in the heart.

 Speech serves as a bridge between the external world and humans, facilitating interaction between individuals and their environment and is therefore considered one of the senses.
 Among these senses, both the coarse material and subtle material aspects are distinguished.
 The coarse material part is commonly used in our fully conscious life for external observation.
 The subtle material part, on the other hand, continues to function during sleep, dreams, or daydreaming.

 The material body is also composed of coarse material and subtle material parts.
 In the coarse material body, also referred to as "bumi" (earth), regular physiological processes such as metabolism, respiration, muscular movement, and others are carried out.
 In the subtle material body, also referred to as "langit" (heaven), psychological mechanisms are at work, necessary for shaping humans as spiritual beings.

 The two physical bodies, coarse and subtle, are closely intertwined.
 It can be compared to the relationship between water and its vapor above.
 The influence comes from and is received by both parties.